microtheta/weather-forecast/README.md

-# weatherapp
+# Weather forecast

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Simple application to display weather forecasting information.

+## Setup development environment

+`git clone` - Clone the repository

+`npm install` - To install node dependencies

+`bower install` - To install client dependencies

-## Build & development
+## Build, development and test

+`grunt` to ensure linting, unit test and build the app.

-Run `grunt` for building and `grunt serve` for preview.
+`grunt serve` for local development and preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+`grunt test` will run the unit tests with karma.

+###  TODO

+ - Allow user to select city
+ - Update the directory structure to modularize the application
+ - Improve UI/UX